Modulor: Graphic representation

-The graphic representation of the Modulor, a stylised human figure with one arm raised, stands next to two vertical measurements, a red series based on the figure's navel height (1.08 m in the original version, 1.13 m in the revised version) and segmented according to Phi and a blue series based on the figure's entire height, double the navel height (2.16 m in the original version, 2.26 m in the revised), segmented similarly.
+The graphic representation of the Modulor, a stylised human figure with one arm raised, stands next to two vertical measurements, a red series based on the figure's navel height (1.08 m in the original version, (1.13 m in the revised version) and segmented according to the Golden ratio and a blue series based on the figure's entire height, double the navel height ((2.16 m in the original version, (2.26 m in the revised), segmented similarly.
 A spiral, graphically developed between the red and blue segments, seems to mimic the volume of the human figure.

 The Modulor 2 was drawn by André Maissonier and Justino Serralta.